o1-labs/proof-systems/book/src/snarky/vars.md

 assert_eq(x, one);
 ```

+In general, a circuit variable only gets constrained by an assertion call like `assert` or `assert_equals`.

 ### Non-constants

-A `CVar` is always constructed by `compute()` (perhaps behind the scene after calling a function like `poseidon`).
 Right after being created, a `CVar` is not constrained yet, and needs to be constrained by the application.
 That is unless the application wants the `CVar` to be a constant that will not need to be constrained (see previous example) or because the application wants the `CVar` to be a random value (unlikely) (TODO: we should add a "rand" function for that).

-In any case, a CVar which is not a constant has a value that is not known yet at circuit-generation time.
+In any case, a circuit variable which is not a constant has a value that is not known yet at circuit-generation time.
 In some situations, we might not want to constrain the

 ## Snarky vars

-Handling `CVar`s can be constraining, as they can only represent field elements.
+Handling `CVar`s can be cumbersome, as they can only represent a single field element.
 We might want to represent values that are either in a smaller range (e.g. [booleans](./booleans.md)) or that are made out of several `CVar`s.

 For this, snarky's API exposes the following trait, which allows users to define their own types: